 Install Teams on your home computer at: https://teams.microsoft.com/downloads

-- The installation will not require administrator rights.
+• The installation will not require administrator rights.

 After installation, log in to the service using your credentials in format:

-username@ad.helsinki.fi (e.g. rkeskiva@ad.helsinki.fi)
+• username@ad.helsinki.fi (such as rkeskiva@ad.helsinki.fi)

 Creating a Team

 We recommend taking your time when creating a Team and carefully considering the purposes for which the Team will be used.
-It is often a good idea to create a Team that is as multipurpose as possible (for example, a Team used by an entire faculty or department) and create smaller group channels under the team for different groups of people and different purposes.
+It is often a good idea to create a Team that is as multipurpose as possible (for example, a Team used by an entire faculty or department) and create smaller group channels under the Team for different groups of people and different purposes.
 It is possible to create both public groups and hidden channels limited to specific users (see also instructions for creating channels).

 You can determine the necessary rights for individual people: Member or Owner.